adamprada/natsci/README.md

 For the list of packages and short descriptions, see the documentation.
 For some examples and advice on typesetting, see the style guide.

+## LaTeX compatibility
+If compiled with LaTeX, natsci package should have similar functionality to the natsci package compiled using XeLaTeX, with following changes:

+-   Upright small Greek letters are provided by the package upgreek.
+-   Package bm is used for consistent boldening of symbols
+-   babel is used instead of polyglossia
+-   The standard symbol macro is missing

 Tested with the TeXlive 2019.20200218-1.